takashim0101/mini-insar-pipeline/mini-insar-pipeline/TROUBLESHOOTING.md

 ### Docker Cleanup

-*   The `docker system prune -a` command is an effective but aggressive way to reclaim disk space by removing all stopped containers, unused networks, and dangling images.
+*   The `docker system prune -a` command is an effective but aggressive way to reclaim disk space by removing all stopped containers, unused networks, and dangling images/build cache.
-    *   **Real-World Example:** One user resolved an `[Errno 5]` error by running `docker system prune -a`, which successfully reclaimed over 10GB of disk space.
+    *   **Real-World Example:** A recent experience demonstrated that running `docker system prune -a` successfully reclaimed over 18GB of disk space after multiple build attempts, resolving `[Errno 5]` errors caused by insufficient disk space.
+This command is crucial for maintaining a clean Docker environment, especially during iterative development and debugging of containerized applications.
 *   For a less aggressive approach, you can use more targeted commands:
     *   `docker builder prune`: Safely removes only the build cache.
     *   `docker image prune`: Safely removes "dangling" images (images not tagged or used by any container).
+    *   `docker container prune`: Removes all stopped containers.

 ### Advanced Windows Cleanup (Use with Caution)